alexandrajaber/DS_Project1/README.md

 This project is part of one of the deliverables for the Data Science for Enterprice Nanodegree offered by Udacity.
 The aim is to explore a random dataset, pose a few business questions and find answers using newly acquired Python skills.
 I have taken it a step further by incorporating a recommender system that would recommend what wine I should order based on my personal preferences.

-You can find more information on my findings on my blog post (link added shortly).
+You can find more information on my findings on my blog post [here](https://medium.com/@alexandra1895/wine-review-analysis-3b91277d23b5).

 ## Licensing, Authors and Acknowledgements